paulross/skiplist/docs/source/performance.rst

      - 160
      - 15

-Here is the performance of all three operations combined:
+Here is the performance of all three operations shown together:

 .. image::
     plots/images/perf_test_double_at_has_index.png